datsoftlyngby/soft2019spring-databases/assignments/assignment5.md

 Make a materialized view that has json objects with questions and its answeres, but no comments.
 Both the question and each of the answers must have the display name of the user, the text body, and the score.

 ### Exercise 5
-Using the materialized view, create a stored procedure with one parameter `keyword`, which returns all posts where the keyword appears at least once, and where at least two comments mention the keyword as well.
+Using the materialized view from exercise 4, create a stored procedure with one parameter `keyword`, which returns all posts where the keyword appears at least once, and where at least two comments mention the keyword as well.

 ## Hand-in
 The hand-in must be handed in on peergrade.
 You are allowed to hand in in groups of 3.
 You review individually though.